ProvableHQ/welcome/documentation/developer/language/00_layout.md

 ---
 id: layout
-title: Layout of a Leo File
+title: Layout of a Leo Program
 ---

 Leo files have four core parts: